TurkuNLP/register-annotation-docs/_register/NA-ne.md

 ---

 - News reports written by journalists and published by news outlets
-- Also releases and newsletters published by sports associations, companies, etc.
+- Releases and newsletters published by sports associations, companies, etc.
-- Purpose to report on recent events
+- Text purpose is to report on recent events
 - Typically professionally written and time-sensitive - published and read as fast as possible
 - See Biber & Egbert 74-75